+What are the sources of difficulty in the activity?

+What are some possible solutions?

+Ø

-What information and practical skills are necessary to apply the solutions?
+What information and practical skills are necessary to apply the

+solutions?

+Ø

+How can you test the solutions?
 Situation 4.
 You enjoy going to the theatre but you have noticed that you are beginning to have difficulty understanding what is being said on stage.
+What are the sources of difficulty in the activity?

+What are some possible solutions?

+₽

-What information and practical skills are necessary to apply the solutions?
+What information and practical skills are necessary to apply the

+solutions?

+₽ °

+How can you test the solutions?

-to page 1 of this module and tick the box next to the activity. \boxdot
+You have now finished Activity 2 of Module 5.
+Please go back to page 1 of this module and tick the box next to the activity. ✓